mirja-t/render-cities-to-custom-map/README.md

 + zoom: number, defaults to 1
 + baseFontSize: number, font size of largest cities, defaults to 14
-+ color: string, color of city names and related dots, defaults to black
++ color: string, color of city names and related dots, defaults to "black"
++ fontFamily: string, defaults to "Arial, sans-serif"

 ```
 import SvgMapCities from "render-cities-to-custom-map"